vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Nārāyanasaras at the mouth of the im Allababad Ios of Samudragupta

-eastera branch of Indus called Kori) (C. I I III p 14 ) Bb VI 5, 3 and 25, Sivapurana II Xigamodbhodbalalope gayynti to 2 13, 13.
+eastera branch of Indus called Kori) (C. I I III p 14 ) Bb VI 5, 3 and 25, Śivapurana II Xigamodbhodbalalope gayynti to 2 13, 13.
 It is Sindhu-samudra- the Best of Prayaga) P VI sangame.
 It is $1 miles north- 196 73–74, 200.
 6 (in Indraprastha) west from Bhuj, capital of Cutch and Dey p 140 says that it is Nigambod between Koteshwar and the sea, Gbāt 10 old Delbı on the lamuna There was a great lake in ancient Nihksiram(a lotus pool on Kragica times and a temple of Adi Nārāyana. pada in Gaya) va 10$ 84, N II.

 Vide Bom.
 G vol v pp. 245-248 44.
 64, 47 35, Ag 116 $ (reads Nārāyanaśrama--(Near Badari) V 145, Siścira)